By Katie McHenry

 What SPCA NOVA Recommends

-SPCA NOVA’s dogs are already on Heartgard, so when you adopt a dog from us, we give you the next month’s dose to administer for the sake of continuity.
+SPCA NOVA’s dogs are already on heartworm preventative medication.
+Depending on the timing of your dog’s adoption from us, we may give you the next month’s dose to administer for the sake of continuity.
 It is imperative that you keep your dog on a heartworm prevention medication and that you follow up with annual testing, visits, and vaccinations.
 When used properly, preventative heartworm medications for cats are considered safe – but read the instructions, consult your vet, and use it only when needed.

 Because SPCA NOVA cats must be indoor-only, we have already eliminated the most important risk factor – being outdoors.
 However, if the adopter has a screened-in porch where the cat spends time during the hot, humid months when the risk for exposure is higher, we recommend using a comprehensive product like Revolution because if a cat is exposed to mosquitoes, chances are they will be exposed to fleas as well.